 Donaldson's Judgment on Local Authority Duties

-In March 1980 Lord Justice Donaldson gave judgment in Judicial Review concerning the case of "Phillips vs Brown" Many people who have read the DCSF Elective Home Education Guidelines for Local Authorities will be reasonably familiar with this case and will know that Lord Donaldson made a distinction between a local authority's simply asking for information on the one hand and on the other hand issuing a notice requiring the parent to satisfy the authority.
+In March 1980 Lord Justice Donaldson gave judgment in Judicial Review concerning the case of "Phillips vs Brown".
+Lord Donaldson made a distinction between a local authority's simply asking for information on the one hand and on the other hand issuing a notice requiring the parent to satisfy the authority.
 The formal notice only occurs at a much later stage after the authority has commenced formal proceedings prior to issuing a School Attendance Order.

 This case has been superseded by the legislation and guidance on Children Missing Education, (CME) although the judge's views may be considered useful by someone deciding similar issues nowadays.